FlavienVidal/low-rank-approximation/README.md

 ## The Curse of Dimensionality

-This problem of ... is often referred to as the curse of dimensionality.
+This problem is often referred to as the curse of dimensionality.
+High dimensional datasets are at risk of being very sparse: training example are far away from each other.
+New instances will likely be far away from any training instance making predictions much less reliable than in lower dimensions.
+The more dimensions the training set has, the greater the risk of overfitting it.
+As we increase the dimensionality, the density of the data in the space is decreasing exponentially to the dimension.
+In order to maintain the same density we would need to increase exponentially the number of data points.

 ## Project